mozilla-it/deploy-actions/deployment-status/README.md

 - `INSTALLATION_ID` - The installation ID of the GitHub app installed in the target repository

-- `PRIVATE_KEY` - The private key of the required GitHub app
+- `PRIVATE_KEY` - The private key of the required GitHub app.
+This can be an environment variable, or a file mounted with the `.pem` extension.